carrieyanzh-python/python-pcap/README.md

 Python is an interpreted, high-level programming language.

+A Python identifier is a name used to identify a variable, function, class, module or other object.
+An identifier starts with a letter A to Z or a to z or an underscore (_) followed by zero or more letters, underscores and digits (0 to 9).
+Python does not allow punctuation characters such as &commat;, $, and % within identifiers.

+A variable name must start with a letter or the underscore character A variable name cannot start with a number or any special character like $, (, * % etc.
+A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ ) Python variable names are case-sensitive which means Name and NAME are two different variables in Python.
+Python reserved keywords cannot be used naming the variable.

+Public vs Protected vs Private Variables
+Here is a tabular comparison of Public, Protected, and Private variables in Python −

+Feature	Public Variables	Protected Variables	Private Variables Definition	Variables that can be accessed from anywhere.
+Variables that can be accessed within the class and its subclasses.
+Variables that can only be accessed within the class they are defined in.
+Syntax	int var	int _var	int __var
+Security	Least secure	Moderately secure	Most secure Example	int age = 25	int _age = 25	int __age = 25

+Python 3.0 onwards has built-in support for Unicode.

 | Syntax      | Type       | Example        |
 | ----------- | ---------- | -------------- |
 | `(1, 2, 3)` | tuple      | `type → tuple` |